dilettant/thepublicoffice/_posts/inprogress/2012-10-16-dialogue-meetings.md

 1. Feedback on report for reading
 2. Specify 3-5 questions?
 3. Take notes? record?
+4. Meeting protocol
+Who
+When
+Starting points
+Questions that arrises
+Themes
+Reflections
+Conclusions for the report
+Tips
-4. Establish a form based on structure of the report?
+5. Establish a form based on structure of the report?
-*& Make a plan with Victor re documentation/communication*

 ### Budget
 Fees for dialogue partners: